jackstapleton/rdb-autoscaling/whitepaper.md

  };
 ```

-To increment the capacity we can use the `aws autoscaling` to find the current `DesiredCapacity`.
+To increment the capacity we can use the `aws autoscaling` functions to find the current `DesiredCapacity`.
-Once we have this we can add one and set the attribute.
+Once we have this we can increment it by one and set the attribute.
 The ASG will then automatically launch a server.

 ```q